 In the previous topics, we saw that rich messaging endpoints provide connectivity to different protocols and applications (see Using the BizTalk Adapter Service (BAS)), and provide message-processing capabilities such as validation, transformation, extraction, and enrichment on the cloud (see What are Bridges?).
 However, neither of these can be used in isolation and ‘tie up’ with other Service Bus entities on the cloud (like topics, queues, and so on) to provide an end-to-end message flow.
 For example, you could have a scenario where the a client sends a request message that needs to be processed on the cloud, routed to a queue, and then eventually inserted into a SQL Server database.
 To configure this scenario, you need to use an XML bridge, a Service Bus queue, followed by BizTalk Adapter Service in a sequence.
-This presents a need for a design surface where you could stitch different components of a message flow together.
+This presents a need for a design area where you could stitch different components of a message flow together.
 BizTalk Services provides a design surface called BizTalk Service project that helps you achieve this.
 The BizTalk Service project design surface is available as a Visual Studio project type and is installed with BizTalk Services SDK.
-For more information about the BizTalk Service project, see Get started with a Visual Studio project.
-To set up a BizTalk Service project, see the topics under Get started with a Visual Studio project and Configuring Components of a Message Flow.
+For more information about the BizTalk Service project and to set up a BizTalk Service project, see Get started with a Visual Studio project.

 A BizTalk Service project spanning multiple Service Bus entities is a message-mediation intermediary that sits between the clients and the services.
 As such, a BizTalk Service project may be employed either by the service (in which case it mediates the receipt of messages sent by clients) or by a client (to mediate the messages before they are sent to service).
 In either case, effectively, the systems or applications employing the Service Bus tend to be distributed with one of the parts being on the Service Bus and others being outside the Service Bus, either on cloud or on premises.
 Hence, the distributed nature of these applications has implications on how authentication and authorization happens in various parts of the system in different scenarios.